trinodb/trino/presto-docs/src/main/sphinx/security/built-in-system-access-control.rst

 The config file is specified in JSON format.

 * It contains the rules defining which catalog can be accessed by which user (see Catalog Rules below).
+* The query rules specifying which queries can be managed by which user (see Query Rules below).
+* The impersonation rules specify which user impersonations are allowed (see Impersonation Rules below).
 * The principal rules specifying what principals can identify as what users (see Principal Rules below).

-This plugin currently only supports catalog access control rules and principal rules.
+This plugin currently supports catalog access, query, impersonation. and principal rules.
 If you want to limit access on a system level in any other way, you must implement a custom SystemAccessControl plugin (see :doc:`/develop/system-access-control`).